 We also use Audacity to edit our podcast and produce the MP3 file that contains our weekly show.
 You will need to download an MP3 encoder if you wish to export MP3 files from Audacity.
 We downloaded the recommended LAME MP3 encoder.

-Where do you host your podcast?
+4. What site do you use to publish/host your podcast?

 - SoundCloud – https://soundcloud.com/

 - PodOmatic – https://www.podomatic.com/

 There are a many other options but this might help you to get started.